Steps to Take After Inheriting a Home

 - Update light fixtures and switch plates.

-- Refinish hardwood floors if they’re hiding under that carpet.
+- Refinish hardwood floors if they’re hiding under old carpet.

 If you’re renting: